Ellpeck/MLEM/Docs/articles/input.md

 ### External gesture handling
 If your game already handles gestures through some other means, you might notice that one of the gesture handling methods stops working correctly.
 This is due to the fact that MonoGame's gesture querying system only supports each gesture being queried once before it is removed from the queue, which causes any additional queries for that gesture to fail.

 The input handler's gesture handling does not have this problem, since gestures are kept around for an entire update frame no matter how many times they are queried, and gestures can be queried from multiple sources based on the expected gesture type.
-Because of this, it's generally recommended to use the input handler's gesture system instead of the default one.
+Because of this, it's generally recommended that you use the input handler's gesture system instead of the default one.

 However, if you want to continue using your own gesture handling, but still allow the `InputHandler` to have access to gestures (for [MLEM.Ui](ui.md), for example), you can set `ExternalGestureHandling` to true in your `InputHandler`.
 Then, you can use `AddExternalGesture` to make the input handler aware of a gesture for the duration of the update frame that you added it on.
 As an example, you could modify your game's existing gesture handling like this:
 ```cs